What is Audacious Hospitality?

 Audacious Hospitality is a transformative spiritual practice rooted in the belief that we will be a stronger, more vibrant Jewish community when we fully incorporate the diversity that is the reality of modern Jewish life.
 We believe that there is more than one authentic way to be Jewish and acknowledge that our diversity is an essential component to making our communities whole.

-Audacious Hospitality as a new initiative is in its early phase of development.
-As such we are continually creating new innovative and strategic initiatives as we work to expand our reach.
+Audacious Hospitality is continually updating our resources, strategies, and ways we hold ourselves accountable.
+In addition, we continue to create new innovative and strategic initiatives as we work to deepen our impact and expand our reach.
 Examples of our current work include:

-Audacious Hospitality Pilot Toolkit and Educational Resource Modules: Original publications of the Audacious Hospitality department providing comprehensive educational resources.
+- Audacious Hospitality Resources: Original publications of the Audacious Hospitality department provide comprehensive educational resources, including our Assessment, Toolkit, and a variety of one-page resources.

-Disabilities Inclusion Learning Center: In partnership with the Ruderman Family Foundation, the Learning Center offers Reform professionals resources to develop additional skills, strategies and understanding to make full participation of people with disabilities in congregational and communal life possible.
+- Disabilities Inclusion Learning Center: In partnership with the Ruderman Family Foundation, the learning center offers resources to for Reform professionals to develop additional skills, strategies, and understanding to make possible the full participation of people with disabilities in congregational and communal life.

 - Introduction to Judaism and Taste of Judaism: Existing initiatives of the URJ offering formal introduction to Judaism classes.
 Submit your classes to promote to perspective students.